Hassle-free, tender and foolproof oven-baked ribs with one-pan-clean-up! It doesn't get any easier than this!

 - 1 rack baby back ribs

 - ½ cup orange juice

 - 2 tablespoons pepper

-Add 1 tablespoon flour to oven bag; shake bag until flour has coated interiorlarge baking bag, 1 tablespoon flour
+- Add 1 tablespoon flour to oven bag; shake bag until flour has coated interiorlarge baking bag, 1 tablespoon flour

-Remove from refrigerator; cut slits into the top of the baking bag
+- Remove ribs from refrigerator; cut slits into the top of the baking bag

-Remove ribs from oven; carefully cut away oven bag and slide ribs onto baking dish
+- Remove from oven; carefully cut away oven bag and slide ribs onto baking dish

-Slice ribs individually, or in sections (3 ribs per person) with knife.
+- Slice individually, or in sections (3 ribs per person) with knife.

-- If you don't have four hours to let ribs cook slowly, no big deal!
+- If you don't have four hours to cook, no big deal!
 Just turn the oven to 350ºF and cook them for about 50 minutes, or until they've reached an internal temperature of 140ºF